 There are several projects in various stages of implementation and new candidates for participation are under evaluation.
+Three projects for VOC removal are approaching the construction phase.
 A total of 16 facilities have been completed and are online and one facility has successfully completed removal of the contamination and no longer needs to treat.
-While continued funding of this program is anticipated for next year, the District has revised the guidelines of the SDWP to place a greater priority on projects involving VOC contamination or other anthropogenic (man-made) constituents, now classified as Priority A Projects.
-Treatment projects for naturally-occurring constituents are classified as Priority B Projects and funded as a secondary priority, on a case-by-case basis and only if program monies are still available during the fiscal year.
+While continued funding of this program is anticipated for next year, the District has revised the guidelines of the SDWP to place a greater priority on projects involving VOC contamination or other anthropogenic (man-made) constituents, now classified as Priority "A" Projects.
+Treatment projects for naturally-occurring constituents are classified as Priority "B" Projects and funded as a secondary priority, on a case-by-case basis and only if program monies are still available during the fiscal year.
 While such projects are of interest to WRD, availability of funding for them will not be determined until after the budget process is completed.

 The District recently revised the Safe Drinking Water Program to include a revolving fund plan for Priority B Projects and implementation of a revitalization plan to maximize program participation.
 The Safe Drinking Water Program now includes a third component, the Disadvantage Communities (DAC) Outreach Assistance Program, which will provide assistance to water systems in Disadvantaged areas with applying for State funding.
+There are currently 7 participants in the DAC Outreach Assistance Program.
+Through the District's program, one of the participants has received State funding for their project and the remaining six participants are awaiting final approval.

-There are currently 7 participants in the DAC Outreach Assistance.
-Programs/Projects under the SDWP involve the treatment of contaminated groundwater for subsequent beneficial use.
+Projects under the SDWP involve the treatment of contaminated groundwater for subsequent beneficial use.
 This water quality improvement assists in meeting the District's groundwater cleanup objectives.
 Funding for the costs of the program is drawn wholly from the Clean Water Fund.